-The Estate fully supports the approach to 'deliver as much brownfield land as is feasible'.
+Comments The Estate fully supports the approach to 'deliver as much brownfield land as is feasible'.
 This provides adequate flexibility to ensure a focus on brownfield sites but also guarantees thatwhere such sites are unviable and undeliverable within the plan period, alternative sites can come forward.

+Changes?
 In accordance with this approach, we seek that Policy SS2 (d) be reworded to remove the reference to "seeking to achieve 50% of new housing development on previously developed 'brownfield' sites".
 The SHLAA and Viability Assessment indicate that 25 - 35% brownfield development is more realistic.
 It would be more appropriate to 'seek to achieve as much brownfield land as is feasible'.

-No change.
-The point is understood but the ouncil wishes to retain the 50% figure, as an aspiration but also a contingency in the event of unforeseen brown field land release - and that land would have to be viable for development.
-We accept that, if only SHLAA sites are developed and not other land emerges, 25-35% is the likely figure, and there is no likelihood that viable green field sites will be impeded, as the site allocation process will have to identify an adequate supply of viable sites (which will probably include all the currently identified acceptable green field sites).
+Council's response Accepted that it is not realistic to include a target which is aspirational in the policy.
+We accept that, if only SHLAA sites are developed and not other land emerges, 25-35% is the likely figure.
+This is proposed to be retained in the supporting text, as it is possible that further brown field land will materialise (such as on the Marchon site, currently subject to production of the West Whitehaven SPD), so that a firm target can be adopted in the Site Allocation Document.
+There is no likelihood that viable green field sites will be impeded, as the site allocation process will have to identify an adequate supply of viable sites (which will probably include all the viable green field sites so far indicated in the SHLAA).